Introduction Trajectory Calculations

 Complementary Angles

-An interesting property: two launch angles that are complementary (add up to 90°) produce the same range.
+Two launch angles that are complementary (add up to 90°) produce the same range.
 A 30° shot lands at the same horizontal distance as a 60° shot.
-A 20° shot lands at the same spot as a 70° shot.
-This is why, when you calculate the reverse trajectory (angle to hit a target), you always get two solutions — the low, direct trajectory and the high, arcing one.
+This is why, when you calculate the reverse trajectory, you always get two solutions the low, direct trajectory and the high, arcing one.

 Flight Time